-Different methods can certainly lead to deviations in the calculated conicity values.
+Due to the different conicity calculation methods, the equivalent and harmonic linearisations introduce higher frequency of occurence of large lateral wheelset displacements than small ones.
+The rather equal occurrence distribution of the lateral wheelset displacements takes place for the linear regression method, whereas for the UK-method assuming a stochastic wheelset displacement, there is the highest frequency occurrence of small wheelset displacements.
+Different methods can certainly lead to different calculated conicity values.
 This topic has not been analysed in publications yet; the only publication known to the author about the differences between the different conicity calculation methods is the article by Bonadero [16].

-The application of the equivalent conicity for a wheelset's amplitude of 3 mm to characterize the contact geometry wheelset/track considers linear contact geometry relations.
-The rolling radius difference and consequently also the equivalent conicity are, however, influenced by the nonlinearity of wheel/rail contact geometry.
-Consequently, the vehicle behaviour can differ even when wheel/rail contact geometries possess the same equivalent conicity for the specified amplitude.
-The following investigations concentrate on the influence of the contact geometry nonlinearities on the equivalent conicity.
-The aim of this contribution is to propose parameters suited to characterize the nonlinear contact geometry from the point of view of the effect of this nonlinearity on the railway vehicle dynamics.
+The application of the equivalent conicity for a wheelset amplitude of 3 mm to characterise the wheelset/track contact geometry assumes linear contact geometry relations.
+The rolling radii difference and also the equivalent conicity are, however, influenced by the non-linearity of the wheel/rail contact geometry.
+Consequently, the vehicle behaviour can differ even when wheel/rail contact geometries posses the same equivalent conicity for the specified amplitude.
+The following investigations concentrate on the influence of the contact geometry non-linearities on the equivalent conicity.
+The aim of this contribution is to propose parameters suited to characterise the contact geometry from the point of view of the effect of its non-linearity on railway vehicle dynamics.